What are instant credit cards?

 You may need to confirm the application by signing an agreement and posting it back before you card is issued.
 However, many companies now use electronic signing for online applications.

-Are instant decision credit cards only for those with good credit?
+Are instant decision credit cards available for bad credit?

-There are instant decision cards available for those with bad credit, though these typically come with higher APRs and lower credit limits.
-The better your credit rating the better the offers you’ll be able to get on your credit card.
+There are instant credit cards available for those with bad credit, though these typically come with higher APRs and lower credit limits.
+The better your credit rating, the better the offers you’ll be able to get on your credit card, so its always a good idea to have the best credit rating you can.

 If you don't think you can clear your balance at the end of each month a low APR credit card may be more suitable.